a-givertzman/notes/OOP/lecture1.md

 ```

 - State
-    meaning that abjects has equal content or not
+    meaning that objects content (the data) comparing

 ```java
 c1 = new Circle(r: 42)